 Sometimes when you’re hunger-over, jet-lagged or feeling work-shy about getting your next meal and need something on your doorstep, which is half decent then Wild Ginger may be just what you need.
-It was hitting the chord for me whilst my hotel was based close by and most of the time the variety Asian food hits those hunger spots.
-It’s an Asian blend, well that’s how I like to put it as that is exactly what it is – Thai, Japanese, Chinese, Malay etc. You get the picture right?
+It was hitting the chord for me whilst my hotel was based close by and most of the time, Asian food hits those hunger pangs.
+It’s a fusion here of Thai, Japanese, Chinese, Malay etc.

 The first visit during May 2013: